rangsimanketkaew/Auto-NWChem/README.md

   * Ubuntu 16.x or 17.x
 * BLAS/OpenBLAS [ and Scalapack ]
 * Python version 1.x or 2.6 or 2.7
-* MPICH or Intel MPI+MKL or OpenMPI
+* MPICH or MVAPICH2 or MVAPUCH23 or Intel MPI+MKL or OpenMPI or any MPI
 * Compiler: GNU, Intel, PGI, etc. (More details please consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables))

 ### Math libraries